dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 And that was my first mistake: I forgot to measure performance *after* the refactoring.
 I was *sure* the code was correct.
 After all, if it compiles, it works, right?

 And sure enough, the code *did* work.
-I could open MRU files and old project directories from kakoune, and I was quite pleased with myself.
+I could open MRU files and old project directories from Kakoune, and I was quite pleased with myself.

 Of course, by now you should have guessed there's a horrible performance bug in the code above.
 Did you spot it?
 If you did, congrats!
 I certainly did not at the time.